- “Founder Mode” and the Art of Mythmaking

 Tanya Reilly's list of all the articles, books, talks etc. that are referenced in her book "The Staff Engineer's Path" - Leading below the surface

-LaTonya Wilkins's book provides a useful framework for reflecting on whether, as a leader, you are building psychologically safe relationships with people and also concrete ways in which you can improve. - Turn the ship around!
+LaTonya Wilkins's book provides a useful framework for reflecting on whether, as a leader, you are building psychologically safe relationships with people and also concrete ways in which you can improve. - The thermocline of truth

 Anna Shipman gives an insightful summary of the book "Turn the ship around", an inspiring book about creating a "leader-leader" approach to running a nuclear submarine - 5 challenges startup leadership teams face & how to avoid them